Why the great ‘gotcha’ question is the wrong question

 (The last point was far closer to the truth than I first realised).

 In this blog entry, I will explain why finding ‘the money’ has never been the issue.
-The real issue is our natural finite resources, both from planet Earth and from us humans who inhabit it.
+The real issue is our finite natural resources, both on planet Earth and in us humans who inhabit it.

-So, to save time, I’ve divided this into short chapters relating to page numbers.
-I recommend reading the whole article, rereading areas that are initially hard to comprehend, following links, and asking questions in the comment section.
+To save time, I’ve divided this into short chapters organised by page number.
+I recommend reading the whole article, rereading sections that are initially hard to comprehend, following links, and asking questions in the comments.
 This article will evolve with feedback.
-It has taken me 7 years to understand this, so don’t worry if, at first, it all seems too hard to understand—it’s a paradigm shift.
+It has taken me 7 years to understand this, so don’t worry if, at first, it all seems too hard—it’s a paradigm shift.

 This is a very brief overview.
 See recommendations in the Conclusion for further reading and viewing.